-DAC 7 platform reporting 2026: practical guide for e-commerce, marketplaces and SaaS in France
+DAC 7 (EU directive 2021/514 on digital platform reporting) 2026: practical guide for e-commerce, marketplaces and SaaS in France

-DAC 7 obliges platform operators to report third-party seller income to the French DGFiP.
-Thresholds, content, sanctions and how it interacts with OSS VAT and 2026 e-invoicing.
+DAC 7 (EU directive 2021/514 on digital platform reporting) obliges platform operators to report third-party seller income to the French DGFiP.
+Thresholds, content, sanctions and coordination with VAT OSS and 2026 e-invoicing.

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Since 1 January 2023, a low-profile but high-impact EU directive applies to every digital platform connecting sellers and buyers across the Union: DAC 7 (Directive 2021/514/EU), transposed into French law via Article 134 of the 2022 Finance Act.
-By 2026, the regime enters its fourth operational year — and the French tax authority (DGFiP) is starting to enforce it forcefully against platforms that assumed they were out of scope.
+Since 1 January 2023, a low-profile but high-impact EU directive applies to every digital platform connecting sellers and buyers across the Union: DAC 7 (Directive 2021/514/EU), transposed into French law via Article 134 of the 2022 Finance Act and codified at article 1649 ter A of the French General Tax Code (CGI).
+By 2026, the regime enters its fourth operational year — and the French tax authority (DGFiP) has started to enforce it forcefully against platforms that assumed they were outside the scope.

-DAC 7 is not just an Amazon or Airbnb problem.
-Every B2C or C2C marketplace, every SaaS connecting clients with independent providers, every site charging a fee on third-party transactions must annually report the income of its reportable sellers to the DGFiP.
-The penalty for non-compliance: €50,000 per missing return — and joint liability for non-compliant sellers.
+DAC 7 is not just an Amazon, Vinted or Airbnb problem.
+Every B2C or C2C marketplace, every SaaS (software-as-a-service) connecting clients with independent providers, every site that charges a fee on third-party transactions must annually report the income of its reportable sellers to the DGFiP (the French tax authority).
+The penalty for non-compliance: €50,000 per missing return — and a creeping joint-liability exposure for non-compliant sellers that the administration is now actively pursuing.

-This operational guide breaks down the exact scope, the thresholds, the data to be reported, and the coordination with the other 2026 obligations (OSS/IOSS VAT, French e-invoicing).
+This operational guide breaks down the exact scope, the thresholds, the data to be reported, and the coordination with the other 2026 obligations (VAT OSS — One-Stop Shop, IOSS, French e-invoicing reform from 1 September 2026).

 Executive summary#

-- Who reports: a platform operator (resident or not) connecting third-party sellers with EU-resident users or with EU operations.
+- Who reports: a platform operator (resident or not) connecting third-party sellers with EU-resident users or with operations carried out in the EU.

-- What to report: seller identity, TIN, VAT number, quarterly amounts, bank account.
+- What to report: seller identity, TIN, VAT number, quarterly amounts, payout bank account.

-- Goods sellers exemption thresholds: fewer than 30 transactions AND less than €2,000 per calendar year.
+- Exemption thresholds for goods sellers: fewer than 30 transactions AND less than €2,000 per calendar year — both conditions cumulative.

-- Services / immovable property sellers: reportable from the first transaction.
+- Services / immovable property sellers: reportable from the very first transaction.

-- Deadline: 31 January of year N+1 for operations of year N.
+- Deadline: 31 January of year N+1 for the operations of year N. The next deadline for the 2026 operations is therefore 31 January 2027.

 1. Which platforms fall within DAC 7?#